-- Cape Cod Museum of Natural History has a network of walking trails through the marsh behind the Museum that lead out to Cape Cod Bay, with additional trails across the street.
+The history museum has a network of walking trails through the marsh behind the Museum that lead out to Cape Cod Bay, with additional trails across the street.
 The Wing Trail goes through upland woodland, salt marsh, dune and tidal flats on a mile-long round-trip walk.
 Tides can limit access, so check for times of low tide, unless you’re willing to wade through ankle-deep water for a while.
 For two quick strolls, the “Loop” and South trails at the museum provide a quarter-mile and three-quarter-mile trail, respectively.
 869 Route 6A, Brewster, MA.

-- Nickerson State Park also in Brewster, offers miles of trails that wind though acres of undisturbed woodland and around eight ponds.
+This park, also in Brewster, offers miles of trails that wind though acres of undisturbed woodland and around eight ponds.
 3488 Route 6A, Brewster, MA.

 Enjoy miles of trails that can be accessed from Run Hill Road, off Setucket Road in Brewster.
 The Punkhorn also offers opportunities for fishing, canoeing, kayaking, birding and picnicking.
 It’s wise to take a map of the parklands with you before you set out to hike, because the network of trails can be confusing.
 Nearby is the herring run, located at the intersection of Satucket and Stony Brook roads, just down from Run Hill Road.

-- Wellfleet Bay Wildlife Sanctuary provides five miles of trails that wind through varied habitats, including woodlands, salt marsh and heath restoration.
+This Sanctuary provides five miles of trails that wind through varied habitats, including woodlands, salt marsh and heath restoration.
 291 Route 6, Wellfleet, MA.

 Cape Cod Canal is bordered on either side by paved service roads perfect for walking, bike riding, and in-line skating.
 Access Cape side trail at the end of Freezer Road in Sandwich.

-- The Murkwood Conservation Area covers 79 acres in East Sandwich, and a short trail meanders through a lovely woodland just off Route 6A near Scorton Creek.
+This beautiful area covers 79 acres in East Sandwich, and a short trail meanders through a lovely woodland just off Route 6A near Scorton Creek.

-- Chatham Light to Monomoy Point Light is an 18-mile walk, much of it through sand and along the beach from Chatham Light at the corner of Shore Road and Main Street in Chatham to Monomoy Point Light on South Monomoy Island.
+Much of this 18-mile walk is through sand and along the beach from Chatham Light at the corner of Shore Road and Main Street in Chatham to Monomoy Point Light on South Monomoy Island.